dxps/dxps.github.io/content/about.md

 Hi there! 🙋‍♂️

 I am Marius Ileana and this is my space of development experiences (aka dxps).

-As a perpetual learner, I'll try to keep contributing here, so consider it as a work-in-progress.
+As a perpetual learner, I'll try to keep contributing here, so always consider it an ongoing effort.

 ---